Frequently Asked Questions

 Can acupuncture be used for post-operative care?

 If you have just come out of hospital, you may like to consider acupuncture and Traditional Chinese Medicine as part of your post-operative care plan.
 This would mean you would see a GP, your hospital specialist and an Acupuncturist to help speed up your recovery process.
-The GP will be responsible for ensuring there are no infections following surgery, whereas your acupuncturist will help with pain management as well as rebuilding your immune system this supports your body to heal itself during recovery.
+The GP will be responsible for ensuring there are no infections following surgery, whereas your acupuncturist will help with pain management as well as rebuilding your immune system to support your body to heal itself during recovery.

 What is Moxa?